rohanshivkumar/generate-linkedin/README.md

 USAGE

 Windows: Double click "generatelinkedin.py" file to run the file.
+            OR
+        In command line run "python path/to/generatelinkedin.py" (Replace path/to/ with the actual path of your download file)

 Mac OSX: Right click and open with Python Launcher to run the file.
+           OR
+        In command line run "python path/to/generatelinkedin.py" (Replace path/to/ with the actual path of your download file)

-Linux: In command line run "python path/to/generatelinkedin.py" (Replace path/to/ with the actual path of your download file) Enter job name and location in appropriate entry boxes and press "Find jobs" button.
+Linux: In command line run "python path/to/generatelinkedin.py" (Replace path/to/ with the actual path of your download file)

+Enter job name and location in appropriate entry boxes and press "Find jobs" button.